EvryRNA/rnadvisor/README.md

   --native_path         Path to a .pdb file of the native structure.
   --result_path         Path to a directory where to store the different scores.
   --time_path           Path to a directory where to store the time of each metric.
+  --log_path            Path to a directory where to store the log of the script.
+  --verbose             If the user wants to print the debug logs in the console.
   --all_scores          List of the scores to use, separated by a comma.
-If you want to use them all, use ALL.
-Choice between RMSD,P-VALUE,INF,DI,MCQ,TM-SCORE,CAD.
+                        If you want to use them all, use `ALL`.
+To use all the metrics, use `METRICS` To use all the energies, use `ENERGIES`.
+                        Choice between RMSD,P-VALUE,INF,DI,MCQ,TM-SCORE,CAD,RASP,CLASH,BARNABA,DFIRE,rsRNASP.
   --no-normalisation    If the user doesn't want to normalise the .pdb files.
   --sort-by             Metric to sort the results by.
 Choice between RMSD,P-VALUE,INF-ALL,INF-WC,INF-NWC,INF-STACK,DI,MCQ,TM-SCORE,GDT-TS,GDT-TS@1,GDT-TS@2,GDT-TS@4,GDT-TS@8,CAD,RASP,BARNABA,DFIRE,rsRNASP.
   --config_path         Path to the config.yaml file with the different parameters.